Aissac/radiant-member-extension/README.md

 Radiant's caching prevents us from using Rails' flash to notify the user of failed login attempts.
 To work around this, Member Extension uses cookies to store flash messages and Javascript to display them in the view.

-In order to use the cookie flash you need to add the Javascript files:
+In order to use the cookie flash you need to add these Javascript files to your page:

     <script src="/javascripts/prototype.js" type="text/javascript"></script>
     <script src="/javascripts/cookiejar.js" type="text/javascript"></script>